rusty-cluster/knowledge/english/target-structures.md

 > Marco: 'Where does Jisung come from?'
 > Paulo: 'He is from South Korea.'

-## verb + -ing
+## Verb + -ing

-verbs which use an -ing verb form after them.
+Verbs which use an -ing verb form after them.

 I/he/she/it etc. + **enjoy** + -ing verb form (walking, visiting etc.)
 * **enjoy**